 Warranty 6 Month Screen Resolution 1366 x 768 Primary Drive DVDRW Super Multi VGA Port Yes USB Ports 3 x USB 2.0 Wireless Lan WiFi 802.11b/g Battery 6-cell Lithium Ion HDMI 1 x HDMI Port Processor Type AMD Athlon Special Features NVIDIA GeForce 8200M 1GB Dedicated Graphics Hard Drive Capacity 250GB Memory 3GB Graphics Processing Type Dedicated Graphics Screen Size 15.6" Operating System Windows Vista Card Reader Yes Web cam Integrated Webcam with Microphone Model G60-214EM Network Card 10/100 Ethernet Type Laptop Processor Speed 2.00 GHz MPN NF300EA#ABU Condition status Refurbished Bluetooth No Speakers Integrated Altec Lansing Speakers Brand HP

-For catering the needs of all kind of customers, Laptop Outlet gives you two options of delivery so you can choose one which best suits you.
+To cater the needs of all customers, we offer two delivery options at checkout so you can choose one which best suits your requirements.

 In this option we will deliver your product free of cost but it will take 2 to 4 working days for the product to be delivered.

-If you want your desired product to be delivered next day you’ll have to pay £7.99 as delivery charges at the time of placing order.
+If you want your desired product to be delivered next working day you will have to place your order before 3pm.
+The delivery charge is £7.99 at the time of placing order.
 This option does not include delivery on Saturday or Sunday.